census-instrumentation/opencensus-website/content/tracing/span/time.md

 ### Latency
 Latency is the difference between the [EndTime](#endtime) and [StartTime](#starttime)

+### Span Lifetime

+Span lifetime represents the process of recording the start and the end timestamps to the Span object:

+1. The start time is recorded when the Span is created.
+A span is only alive iff its [StartTime](#starttime) has been recorded.
+2. The end time needs to be recorded when the operation is ended.
+It is important that a span be ended after its tracking operation ends.

+The life of a span during an RPC or HTTP request is discussed under [context propagation](/advanced-concepts/context-propagation).

 ### Visual
 The visual below shows a span "Recv./players" whose StartTime was `2018-11-01 (01:28:03.165)` and